Reares94/VIT_Cancer/README.md

 3 The dataset was divided in the proportion 80: 10 :10 with respect to training, validation and testing

-4 The network is evaluated with respect to the accuracy and loss in the different subdivisions of the dataset.
+4 The network is evaluated with respect to the accuracy and loss in the different subdivisions of the dataset

 5 You can try changing the parameters in the configuration.py file to get other performance